Request to call (Puru)

 Water bottle - Bring at least one large water bottle to stay hydrated during the trek.

-Water filter or purification tablets - It is important to have a way to purify water while on the
+Water filter or purification tablets – It is essential to have a way to purify water while on the

 trek, as the water sources may not be safe to drink.